 SHRI T. A. PAI: The growth in the public sector has been achieved by trying to lay emphasis on the present orders being completed in time and a continuous effort is made to utilise the higher and higher capacity installed.
-Well, ag a result we were thinking that we might not have orders for one or two years to come, but I think the decision of the the public sector capital goods industry to have adequate orders.
-So far as the growth in the private sector is concerned, in some sectors the growth-rate has heen 25 to 30 per cent, but in the caae of some industries which are seriously affected hy recession like fans, they contribute a very small percentage to the overall growth.
-I suppose now with the decision that the Government have taken, it should be possible for Us to accelerate growth in those sectors also.
-With all the effort at growth that We are looking forward to.
+Well, as a result we were thinking that we might not have orders for one or two years to come, but I think the decision of the Government to go in for heavy investment by 35 per cent should enable the public sector capital goods industry to have adequate orders.
+So far as the growth in the private sector is concerned, in some sectors the growth-rate has been 25 to 30 per cent, but in the case of some industries which are seriously affected by recession like fans, they contribute a very small percentage to the overall growth.
+I suppose now with the decision that the Government have taken, it should be possible for us to accelerate growth in those sectors also.
+With all the effort at growth that we are looking forward to.
 I would not satisfied without a growth-rate of ten per cent this year.

 SHRI SANAT KUMAR RAHA: May I know from the hon.
-Minister whether the Government have studied why, despite relaxation of fiscal and monetary discipline as well as the various concessions allowed to the 'employers, the private sector is laging behind in productivity and production?
+Minister whether the Government have studied why, despite relaxation of fiscal and monetary discipline as well as the various concessions allowed to the employers, the private sector is laging behind in productivity and production?
 Has the Government considered whether lay-offs and closures on the part of the private sector owners are not responsible for these things?
 Production in the private sector has lagged behind.
 And what steps will the Government take to raise production in the private sector as well as its productivity, productivity of labour as well as the factory capital so that the private sector works in a disciplined manner to raise our national production?